snakemake-workflows/rna-seq-kallisto-sleuth/config/README.md

   `fastp` uses the slightly higher `min_overlap` equivalent of `4`, which is currently hard-coded (and not exposed as a command-line argument).
   Because of this, we cannot set the `max_error_rate` to the Illumina error rate of about `0.005`.
 * `-g "r1adapter=AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC;min_overlap=20"`: This is not needed any more, as `fastp` searches the read sequence for adapter sequences from the start of the read (see [the `fastp` adapter search code](https://github.com/OpenGene/fastp/blob/723a4293a42f1ca05b93c37db6a157b4235c4dcc/src/adaptertrimmer.cpp#L92)).
-* `--discard-trimmed`: We omit this, as adapter sequence removal from early on in the read will lead to short remaining read sequences being filtered by the `--length_required` argument.
+* `--discard-trimmed`: We omit this, as adapter sequence removal early in the read will leave short remaining read sequences that are subsequently filtered by `--length_required`.

 ## config.yaml